orlarey/algebra2/README.md

 [![CI](https://github.com/orlarey/algebra2/workflows/CI/badge.svg)](https://github.com/orlarey/algebra2/actions)

 A C++17 framework demonstrating the algebraic approach to expression representation and evaluation.

 ## Philosophy

 This project implements a generic algebraic framework where expressions are represented as abstract syntax trees and evaluated through different "algebras" - implementations that define how operations should be performed on specific data types.

+### What is an Algebra?

+In this context, an **algebra** is a mathematical structure that defines a set of operations and their behavior on a particular data type.
+More formally, an algebra consists of:

+- A **carrier set** (the data type T)
+- A set of **operations** (num, add, sub, mul, div, abs)
+- **Laws** governing how these operations behave

+This approach is inspired by **universal algebra** and **abstract algebra**, where the same algebraic structure can be interpreted in multiple ways.
+For example, the operation "add" might mean:

+- Numerical addition for `DoubleAlgebra`
+- String concatenation with "+" for `StringAlgebra`
+- Tree node construction for `TreeAlgebra`

+The key insight is that by abstracting the operations from their specific implementations, we can write generic algorithms that work across different interpretations of the same algebraic structure.

+**Theoretical Foundation:**

+In the terminology of Goguen et al., our implementation follows the initial algebra approach:

+- **TreeAlgebra** serves as the **initial algebra** - it represents pure syntactic structure without semantic interpretation
+- **DoubleAlgebra**, **StringAlgebra**, etc. are **semantic algebras** - they provide concrete interpretations of the abstract operations
+- The evaluation `(*expr)(algebra)` implements the unique homomorphism from the initial algebra to each semantic algebra

+**References:**

+- Goguen, J. A., Thatcher, J. W., Wagner, E. G., & Wright, J. B. (1977).
+  "Initial Algebra Semantics and Continuous Algebras." *Journal of the ACM*, 24(1), 68-95.
+- Bird, R., & de Moor, O. (1997). *Algebra of Programming*.
+Prentice Hall.

 ### Core Concept

 The fundamental idea is to separate **structure** from **interpretation**:

 - **Structure**: Mathematical expressions are represented as trees using a generic `TreeAlgebra`
 - **Interpretation**: Different algebras can evaluate the same expression tree in different ways

 This separation allows the same mathematical expression to be: